JSystemsTech/AppFlow/docs.md

                   <code>&lt;/div&gt;</code>
                </pre>
                <h2 class="fs-auto-h6">Open vs Closed App Backgrounds</h2>
                <p class="fs-auto-md text-color-light">Need to have separate backgrounds for an App element's open/closed state? you might be tempted to add a separate class to an App Content element, which is a quick option.
-However to take advantage of a smoother transition between states it is recomended to create a class in your stylesheet like the following and apply it to the App element</p>
+However to take advantage of a smoother transition between states it is recommended to create a class in your stylesheet like the following and apply it to the App element</p>
                <h2 class="fs-auto-lg">CSS</h2>
                <pre>
                   <code>.my-app-custom-background-class {</code>